shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 ## What is knowing, actually?

+See also [the introductory article](https://medium.com/@mark-burgess-oslo-mb/from-cognition-to-understanding-677e3b7485de) on this topic.

 Knowledge is more than memory.
 You can `learn' a page of text by heart and still have no idea how to use it.
 As long as it remains a lump of data, in your head or simply on paper, in a computer, or and the back of your hand,